tuur29/surveytool/src/stories/CONFIG.md

 # Configuration

-This file will describe the possible content of the `window.surveyConfig` object, or the object you pass to the `window.setSurveyConfig()` function.
+This file will describe the possible content of the `config` object.

 There are 5 parts to a configuration object: